aws-samples/aws-lambda-edge-workshops/Workshop1/Lab1_Security/README.md

 In modern web, many security features are implemented and enforced by web-browsers.
 Such the client side security features are usually enabled and configured by HTTP response headers sent by a web-server.
 However, web-servers may respond with some or all of the security headers missing.
 This lab shows how to add security headers to responses from an origin server configured for a CloudFront distribution.
 In our case, the origin is an S3 bucket.

 First we will scan our website by observatory.mozilla.org and see if it finds any security features missing.
-Next, we will fix potential security vulnerability by adding several security headers to all HTTP responses.
+Next, we will fix potential security vulnerabilities by adding several security headers to all HTTP responses.

 ## Steps